 High-Level Eligibility

-- Have a disability rating of at least 10% if found to have a serious employment handicap, or
+1. Have a disability rating of at least 10% if found to have a serious employment handicap, or

-- Have a disability rating of at least 20% if found to have an employment handicap
+2. Have a disability rating of at least 20% if found to have an employment handicap

-- Have a discharge that is not “dishonorable”
+3. Have a discharge that is not “dishonorable”

 The period of eligibility lasts for 12 years from the date of separation from the military, but there are some exceptions that extend this deadline:

-- You have 12 years from the date VA notifies you of a qualifying disability meaning the deadline could be longer.
+• You have 12 years from the date VA notifies you of a qualifying disability meaning the deadline could be longer.

-- If VA finds you to have a Serious Employment Handicap, the deadline may also be extended well beyond 12 years.
+• If VA finds you to have a Serious Employment Handicap, the deadline may also be extended well beyond 12 years.

-- If your character of discharged barred you from applying and you are able to change the discharge character, the 12 year date starts from the date of change to that discharge.
+• If your character of discharged barred you from applying and you are able to change the discharge character, the 12 year date starts from the date of change to that discharge.

 The period of eligibility does not run if the veteran is not feasible to participate in a VR&E program for 30 days or longer due to medical conditions including disabling effects of alcoholism.

-Active Duty Servicemembers are eligible if they:
+Active duty servicemembers are eligible for VR&E if they:

-- Expect to receive an honorable or other than dishonorable discharge upon separation from active duty
+• Expect to receive an honorable or other than dishonorable discharge upon separation from active duty

-- Are separating from the military soon
+• Are separating from the military soon

-- Obtain a memorandum rating of 20% or more from the Department of Veterans Affairs (VA), or are awaiting discharge from the military due to a severe disability that occurred on active duty
+• Obtain a memorandum rating of 20% or more from the Department of Veterans Affairs (VA), or are awaiting discharge from the military due to a severe disability that occurred on active duty

 VR&E services will then trigger once deemed “eligible” for services.
 The program will usually schedule an appointment to complete a comprehensive assessment called an Initial Evaluation.

-The person who conducts the evaluation is called a Vocational Rehabilitation Counselor (VRC).
 A VRC is a professional with training as a rehabilitation counselor or some similar form of training focused on helping disabled individuals overcome impairments to employment.

 During the evaluation, the VRC is supposed to (but sometimes does not) work closely with the service member or disabled veteran to identify his or her: present level of skill, various interests, job goals, and effect of disabilities on the ability to gain and maintain suitable employment.